HDMS Det Store Bælt (1782)

 HDMS Det Store Bælt was a frigate of the Royal Dano-Norwegian Navy, launched in 1782.
 In 1800, she was sold to the Danish Asiatic Company and renamed Holsteen.

 Construction and design

 Det Store Bælt was constructed at Bodenhoffs Plads to a design by Henrik Gerner.
 She was the first of at least three frigates constructed for the navy at Andreas Bodenhoff's dockyard.
 The next were Friderichsværn (1783) and Hvide Ørn (1784).
-Set Store Bælt was launched on 22 June 1782 and the construction was completed in August 1783.
+Det Store Bælt was launched on 22 June 1782 and the construction was completed in August 1783.